shadow/shadow/docs/shadow_config_spec.md

 City code hint for Shadow's name and routing system.

-This hint will be used to assign the host to a node based on the city codes of nodes in the network topology.
+This hint will be used to assign the host to a network node based on the city codes of nodes in the network graph.

 #### `host_defaults.country_code_hint`